-How to Plan an Effective Demonstration
+How to Organize an Effective Demonstration

 The following is an excerpt from George Monbiot’s ‘Out of the Wreckage’.
 Published with George’s permission, I intend to help spread the wisdom to climate organizations around the world.